Erotica (album): Media appearances and tour

 Madonna performing lead single and title track "Erotica" as the opening number of the Girlie Show.

 On January 16, 1993, Madonna appeared on late-night live television show Saturday Night Live and sang "Bad Girl" and "Fever".
-The singer also appeared on the 1000th episode of The Arsenio Hall Show, and sang "Fever" in its original version.
+The singer also appeared on the 1,000th episode of The Arsenio Hall Show, and sang "Fever" in its original version.
 She also performed "The Lady Is a Tramp" (1937) alongside Anthony Kiedis; they wore matching skirts, stockings, leather vests, cat-ear caps and lipstick.
-On September 2, 1993, Madonna opened the MTV Video Music Awards with a Burlesque-themed performance of "Bye Bye Baby".
+On September 2, 1993, Madonna opened the MTV Video Music Awards with a burlesque-themed performance of "Bye Bye Baby".
 The "risqué" number saw the singer in a tailcoat and top hat, with three scantily clad women, and included "stroked inner-thighs, spanks, [and] frottage".

 Erotica was further promoted on the Girlie Show, Madonna's fourth concert tour.
-Seen as an attempt to "revive" her musical career after the critical and commercial failure of Body of Evidence, an erotic thriller which she starred, it began in London on September 25, 1993, and ended in Tokyo on December 19.
+Seen as an attempt to "revive" her musical career after the critical and commercial failure of Body of Evidence, an erotic thriller in which she starred, it began in London on September 25, 1993, and ended in Tokyo on December 19.
 It was initially planned not to visit the United States, instead focusing on regions the singer had never toured before, such as Turkey, Israel, Mexico, Puerto Rico, South America and Australia.
-However, due to demand, some shows were booked in certain US cities.
+However, because of demand, some shows were booked in certain US cities.
 Madonna opened the show dressed as a dominatrix surrounded by topless dancers, while lighter moments included her descending from the ceiling on a giant disco ball wearing an Afro wig for "Express Yourself" (1989), as well as singing "Like a Virgin" (1984) in the guise of actress Marlene Dietrich.
-The tour received generally positive reviews from critics, and was commercially successful, with a gross of $70 million from 39 concerts.
-Several organizations in different countries protested to force the cancellation of the concerts, due to their explicit sexual nature.
+The tour received generally positive reviews from critics and was commercially successful, with a gross of $70 million from 39 concerts.
+Several organizations in different countries protested to force the cancellation of the concerts because of their explicit sexual nature.
 In Puerto Rico, Madonna passed the island's flag between her legs on stage, resulting in outrage among Puerto Rican society; Orthodox Jews staged protests to force the cancellation of the concerts in Tel Aviv to no avail.